-In addition to the statistical scores, the model's ability of simulating the temporal variations in ambient concentrations of criteria pollutants during the Arctic shipping season is examined here.
-Figures 4 to 7 show the model-observation comparison of the regional averaged hourly time series (shown as 24-hour running means) of $O_3$ , $PM{2.5}$ , $NO_2$ , and $SO_2$ for the three sub regions.
+In addition to the statistical scores, the model's ability of simulating the temporal variations in ambient concentrations of

+15 criteria pollutants during the Arctic shipping season is examined here.
+Figures 4 to 7 show the model-observation comparison of the regional averaged time series (shown as 24-hour running means) of $O_3$ , $PM{2.5}$ , $NO_2$ , and $SO_2$ for the three sub regions.
 Given the monitoring site locations, the "Northern" regional average really represents only northwestern Canada (and Alaska in the case of $O_3$ and $PM{2.5}$ ).

-The regional O3 time series show that the overall temporal variability is smallest at the northern sites and greatest at the southeastern sites.
-The southwestern sites are strongly dominated by the diurnal variations particularly during mid summer period (July, August) indicating the influence of local photochemistry, while the southeastern sites are most strongly influenced by regional/synoptic events.
-The model generally captured the temporal variations well These characteristics are generally captured well by the model.
+The regional $O_3$ time series show that the overall temporal variability is smallest at the northern sites and greatest at the

+- 20 southeastern sites most strongly influenced by regional/synoptic events.
+The model generally captured the temporal variations well.
 A positive bias in model prediction is evident.
-For the southwestern region, the overall positive bias was largely contributed by the over-prediction of particularly as seen in the O3 nighttime minima (not shown) which the model consistently over predicted.
-There were also more pronounced over-prediction events during the month of August at the northern and southwestern sites are likely.
-This may be associated with large wild fire events in British Columbia during that period.
-The model tends to over-predict O3 in fire plumes (Pavlovic et al., 2016; Gong et al., 2016) particularly within a short transport time.
+For the southwestern region, the overall positive bias was largely contributed by the over-prediction of the O3 nighttime minima (not shown).
+The nighttime model bias can be a result of the model's difficulty in simulating (or resolving) the stable nocturnal boundary layer: the lowest model level (~20 m AGL) may reside in residual layer rather than in the surface layer (where surface O3 monitors are located).
+The more - 25 pronounced over-prediction events during the month of August at the northern and southwestern sites are likely associated with large wild fire events in British Columbia during that period.
+The model tends to over-predict $O_3$ in fire plumes (Pavlovic et al., 2016; Gong et al., 2016) particularly within a short transport time.
 A number of factors may be contributing to the over-prediction, including uncertainties in emission factors and the lack of representation of aerosol shading in the model which may lead to an overestimation of photolysis rates in fire plumes.
-The possible causes are currently under investigation.
+The possible causes are currently under - 30 investigation.

-The northern regional averaged PM2.5 time series during the July-to-September period is dominated by variations at small scales implying a strong influence of primary components from local sources at these northern sites, while the southeastern regional PM25 time series is more controlled by variations at larger scales, or regional events, implying the dominance of secondary components and/or regional sources.
+The northern regional averaged $PM{2.5}$ time series during the July-to-September period is dominated by variations at small scales implying a strong influence of primary components from local sources at these northern sites, while the southeastern regional $PM{2.5}$ time series is more controlled by variations at larger scales, or regional events, implying the dominance of secondary components and/or regional sources.
 The southwestern time series contains the signature of both local and regional influences with the main regional events in August coinciding with the major wild fire events in BC at that time.
 The model captured the general trends well particularly for the regional events, while it had difficulty tracking the local-scale variations, which is not unexpected given the model resolution.

-The regional averaged NO2 time series show rather distinct diurnal fluctuations on top of a nearly 7-day cycle particularly for the southwestern and northern sites.
-The northern averaged time series has a similar pattern but with smaller amplitudes.
-The model predictions compare well for the northern and southwestern sites regions.
-For the southeastern sites region the model captured the general trend well but there is a tendency for more significant over-prediction particularly at the beginning of July.
+- 5 The regional averaged NO2 time series show a nearly 7-day cycle particularly for the southwestern and northern sites.
+The model predictions compare well for the northern and southwestern regions.
+For the southeastern region the model captured the general trend well but there is a tendency for more significant over-prediction particularly at the beginning of July.
 Significant over-predictions of NO2 over eastern Canada during this time period from the operational GEM-MACH forecast were also shown in the evaluation of Moran et al. (2011).
-It should be noted that the southeastern sites in this study are in close proximity to the southern boundary and are more likely to be influenced by the model southern boundary condition which comes from the operational GEM-MACH forecast archives.
+It should be noted that the southeastern sites in this study are in - 10 close proximity to the southern boundary and are more likely to be influenced by the model southern boundary condition which comes from the operational GEM-MACH forecast archives.
+As a reflection of the SO2 regional statistical scores discussed above, the comparison of regional averaged time series of the